-This pathway is designed for students who are not intending to pursue math-related studies after graduation.
+This course is designed for students who are not intending to pursue math-related studies after graduation.
 These courses meet the requirements for high school graduation and for general admission to most post secondary institutions.
+The focus of this class is to provide students with opportunities to learn real life math applications.